 Demonstrates counseling capability in accordance with standards for the position.
 Extensive knowledge of various counseling practices utilized when treating clients experiencing mental health challenges, sexual abuse, substance use disorder and addictive behavior.

-(The nature of physical effort leading to physical fatigue) caring for guests can be physically and emotionally demanding.
+Caring for guests can be physically and emotionally demanding.
 This individual is expected to maintain a clean work area.
 This individual will come in contact with guests who are ill and/or contagious, and must take precautions to ensure the health and safety of all children, parents, staff and themselves.

 Full-time non-exempt 40 hours per week; eligible for paid time off; eligible for benefits

 Client Services (80%)

 - Assess program candidates for program candidacy

 - Develop individual treatment plans and review them regularly with students

 - Provide individual and group counseling as needed for recovery and relapse prevention